Underfloor Heating Installation, Service & Repair

 We are Underfloor Heating specialists.
 Experienced Gas Safe registered engineers undertaking installations in and around Southend for the past three decades.

 We install Underfloor Heating systems to a professional standard in all types of homes of all ages.
-From newly built homes to centuries-old listed buildings, whatever your property we’ll fit the perfect Underfloor Heating solution.
+From newly built homes to centuries-old listed buildings, we’ll fit the perfect Underfloor Heating solution whatever your property.

 We install both wet and electric Underfloor Heating systems.
 Wet is powered by hot water from your boiler while electric’s powered by electricity from the mains both work on the principle of rising heat.